 According to your credit history, you can acquire or not your car loans; the agency will evaluate your debts and payment history on previous loans.
 Generally, they use Equifax, Experian, and TransUnion reports.

-The most commonly used credit bureaus for auto loan approval
+The most commonly used credit bureaus for car loan approval

-Experian and Equifax are the most used bureaus by auto lenders because their services are geared especially to the auto industry, and most of their profits come from that industry.
+Experian and Equifax are the most used bureaus by car lenders because their services are geared especially to the automobile industry, and most of their profits come from that industry.

 TransUnion is also used.
 However, it is not consistently chosen.
 Equifax is the most recognized and used; if you have a bad history with them, you may not get the loan you requested, or your interest rates may be higher.

 Take care of your Fico Score if you want a car loan

 If you are thinking of applying for a car loan, you should know your Fico Score; beyond the information offered by the credit bureaus, the Fico Score is considered by the lenders.

 The score will determine if you are eligible for the credit requested; it is usually three digits ranging from 300 to 850.
 The process represents your credit history, the same as that offered by agencies such as Equifax, TransUnion, or Experian.